SVKruik/Discord-Bots-v1/ReadMe.md

   - `clear amount`: Bulkdeletes messages.
 Be aware though that old messages can't be deleted because of technical limits.
   - `cmdtemplate`: Displays a codeblock with a basic command.
 Can be used to easily make a new command.
   - `dailyreward`: Collect your daily reward.
 Has a cooldown of 24 hours.
 This amount will be added into your wallet.
-  - `github`: A embed that displays the most important links to this GitHub repository.
   - `deposit amount`: Deposit coins to your bank account.
 So from Wallet to Bank.
   - `embedtemplate`: Displays a codeblock with a more complex command.
 Embed.
   - `event`: Creates an embed with options.
 Can be used for a poll or team select.
   - `github`: Creates an embed that displays the most important links to this GitHub repository.
-  - `give @member amount`: Gives a member of the server X amount of coins.
-Note that that targeted member must exist in the Database.
+  - `givebank @member amount`: Gives a member of the server `X` amount of coins to their wallet.
+Note that that targeted member must exist in the Database, but an economy account should be created.
+  - `givewallet @member amount`: Gives a member of the server `Y` amount of coins to their bank account.
   - `help`: The bot will try to help you with a small *conversation*.
 If the bot still doesn't help you, you can ask our support team for further assistence.
-Stage 1
+Stage 1.
   - `image searchterm`: Search google images.
-The bot will display the best (but random) search result.
+The bot will display the best (but random) search result available on the internet.
   - `kick @target-member`: Kicks a Discord server member.
   - `leave`: If you want to stop the music from playing further, you can do `$leave`.
 The bot will stop the music and leave the call.
   - `mcserver ip port`: Displays an embed full of stats about the given server.
 For example try `$mcserver play.hypixel.com 25565`.
+  - `minusbank @member amount`: Reduce the amount of coins on the targeted member's bank account.
+  - `minuswallet @member amount`: Reduce the amount of coins on the targeted member's wallet.
   - `mute @target-member`: Mutes a member.
 The target cannot do anything, except read.
 Good for spammers that you do not want to ban or kick.
 Removes the default role, and adds the 'Mute' role.
   - `play youtube-url`: Plays music/sound of a given YouTube video.
 For example try `$play https://www.youtube.com/watch?v=dQw4w9WgXcQ`.
-  - `rules`: Displays all the rules.
+  - `rules`: Displays all the server rules.
-  - `setbank amount`: Sets your bank worth to X amount of coins.
+  - `setbank amount`: Sets your bank worth to `X` amount of coins.
-  - `setwallet amount`: Sets your wallet worth to X amount of coins.
+  - `setwallet amount`: Sets your wallet worth to `Y` amount of coins.
   - `template`: Sends a template for starting a new command.
 Can be used for it's function, or to give someone a start.
-  - `ticket`: WIP, if it's done, a description will be added.
+  - `ticket`: Creates a new channel where you can ask your private question.
+If you have a general question, you can just ask your question in the support channel.
   - `unblind`: Unblinds a blinded member.
-Roves the 'Blinded' role, and adds thr default role.
+Roves the 'Blinded' role, and adds the default role.
   - `unmute`: Unmutes a muted member.
 Removes the 'Muted' role, and adds the default role.
   - `withdraw amount`: Withdraw coins from your bank account.
 So from Bank to Wallet.

+The prefix for a command is `$`, after that you can type your command.
+For example: `$help`.

 ----------------------------------------

 ### Files
 As you might have noticed, a large portion of this repo includes files of our Discord bot.
 This is because our bot is open source, and you can use our code that we are using.
 Note that you have to do a lot of steps before you can use any of our files in your own project.
 If you need help with your own Discord bot, you can conctact our staff, and they will help you with setting up the basics.
 This won't be a full course/tutorial, but it will get you started.

 ### Folders
 Our bot(s) are always organised in the following folders.
 This paragraph explains each folder.
 - [Commands](https://github.com/PuffinKwadraat/MultiCube-and-Child-Servers/tree/main/Discord%20Bot/Commands) = contains all the commands.
 They do not work without the command_handler.js file and a couple of other files.
 - [Counters](https://github.com/PuffinKwadraat/MultiCube-and-Child-Servers/tree/main/Discord%20Bot/Counters) = contains all the counters in the Discord Server.
 For example the Member Counter.